cfpdx-401d5/cheat-sheets/Mongoose.md

 });
 ```

-Schema does not have to be flat, you can have sub-objects
+Schema does not have to be flat, you can have sub-objects:

 ```js
 new Schema({